Matrix Group Integrals, Surfaces, and Mapping Class Groups II: $\mathrm{O}\left(n\right)$ and $\mathrm{Sp}\left(n\right)$: A combinatorial Laurent series for

 \section{A combinatorial Laurent series for $ \trwl^{G}(n)$}

 Since we have proved Theorem \ref{thm:main-theorem} when $\surfaces^{*}(\wl)=\emptyset$, we assume the contrary for the rest of the paper, and hence in view of Lemma \ref{lem:when is surfaces nonempty} we assume that the total unsigned exponent of each $x$ in $\wl$ is even.
-We write\marginpar{$L_{x}$} $2L_{x}$ for the total unsigned exponent of $x$ in $\wl$.
+As in Section \ref{subsec:Construction-of-maps}, we write $2L_{x}$ for the total unsigned exponent of $x$ in $\wl$.